 Gender Relations

 Indonesia tends to be much more socially conservative than the United States, and the schools and communities in which grantees are placed are likely quite different from the university environments from which a majority of grantees come.
-Significant social adjustment may be required for a successful acculturation.
+Significant social adjustment may be required for successful acculturation.
 Food options may be very limited.
 Opportunities for socializing in English may be very limited.

 AMINEF’s Role